imuhammad21/MiPlan/sqlite.md

 ## Debrief

 a.
-I found problem set 7, lecture.DB, and the website http://www.sqlitetutorial.net helpful in answer this problem's questions.
+I found problem set 7, lecture.DB, and the website http://www.sqlitetutorial.net helpful in answering this problem's questions.

 b.
 I spent about 2.5 hours on this problem's questions.